 Part of Earth can be seen through the window.
 The 3.6 billion year-old lunar sample was flown to the station in honor of the July 2009 40th anniversary of the historic first moon landing.
 It was returned on shuttle mission STS-128 to be publicly displayed.
+Less «

 Enlargements of the New Frontier Congressional Gold Medal being on display in the Capitol Rotunda.
 The smaller, actual-size medals were awarded to astronauts…Read More »

 A statue of a young Neil Armstrong sits outside the engineering building that bears his name at Purdue University.

 was using a clothesline device to transport a contingency lunar sample into the Lunar Module (LM), nicknamed "Eagle," on the surface of the moon.
 Astronaut Edwin E. "Buzz" Aldrin, Jr. was in the Eagle to receive the sample.
 Armstrong, the first person to set foot on the moon, passed away on August 25, 2012, at the age of 82.
+Less «

 This American flag patch is from the left arm on Neil Armstrong's Apollo 11 suit.
 This image was taken in April 2006 at the National Air and Space Museum's Garber Facility in Suitland, MD.